-I follow all universal protocols for dealing with the safe handling of blood borne pathogens.
-I have completed online blood-borne pathogen training and have previously been ServSafe certified (food handling safety).
-I take safety very seriously and only work on one placenta at a time.
+We follow all universal protocols for dealing with the safe handling of blood borne pathogens.
+Anne has completed online blood-borne pathogen training and has previously been ServSafe certified (food handling safety).
+We take safety very seriously and only work on one placenta at a time.
 All equipment (pot, knife, etc.) is washed in hot, soapy water, then soaked in a 10% bleach solution, then washed again.
-I wear gloves of course and take great care that everything is as safe and clean as possible.
+We wear gloves of course and take great care that everything is as safe and clean as possible.

 Where do you do this process?

-I encapsulate in my home kitchen.
-This allows me to get the placenta back to you very quickly if you have a hospital birth and allows me to work in a kitchen I know is clean and sanitary.
+We encapsulate in our home kitchens.
+This allows us to get the capsules back to you very quickly if you have a hospital birth and allows us to work in a kitchen we know is clean and sanitary.
 It also keeps the smell (which some find unpleasant) out of your home!

 How much experience do you have?

-I have encapsulated roughly 200 placentas since 2011.
-I continue to learn and research to make sure I am providing the best and safest service possible.
-I have personally trained over half a dozen local birth professionals who now offer this service as well.
-Working with placentas is a passion of mine!
+Anne has encapsulated over 220 placentas since 2011.
+Aileen began encapsulating in the summer of 2014.
+We continue to learn and research to make sure we are providing the best and safest service possible.
+Anne has personally trained over half a dozen local birth professionals who now offer this service as well.
+Working with placentas is a passion of ours!